 History of Argentine Wine in Colonial Times

 On his second voyage, Columbus brought vine shoots, but his cultivation did not prosper in the Antilles.
-Around 1530, the conquerors tried in Mexico without much success.
+Around 1530, the conquerors tried growing grapes in Mexico with little success.
 On the other hand, in Peru, these crops prospered.
-In the mid-16th century, the first vines were harvested, and from there, the species was taken by the conquerors to the Kingdom of Chile, where it found an optimal ecosystem.
+In the mid-16th century, the first vines were harvested, and from there, the grapes were taken by the conquerors to the Kingdom of Chile, where it found an optimal ecosystem.

 In 1556, the clergyman Juan Cidrón arrived from La Serena (Chile), crossing the mountain range on the back of a donkey with stakes of vines, and settled in Santiago del Estero.

 As part of the colonizing plan, he founded San Juan de la Frontera, north of Mendoza, on the San Juan River.
 Juan Mallea, who accompanied Jufré, became the first San Juan winegrower.
-The vine was also cultivated in Salta, Córdoba, and Paraguay.
+Grapevines were also cultivated in Salta, Córdoba, and Paraguay.
 There, the production became important, although the wines were sold in Buenos Aires cheaper than those from Cuyo and Chile.

 Since colonial times, Mendoza has had the most significant extension of vineyards.
-The distance of the new city from Santiago de Chile and the need for wine for daily consumption and masses encouraged viticulture.
-At the end of the 16th century, it ceased to be artisanal and domestic to become a fundamental economic activity for the city.
+The distance of the new city from Santiago de Chile and the need for wine for daily consumption and the Catholic Church encouraged viticulture in the surrounding area.
+At the end of the 16th century, it ceased to be artisanal and domestic and instead became a fundamental economic activity for the city.

-After throwing out the English with saucepans, we find chronicles that speak of the good wines of Mendoza, San Juan, and La Rioja and the sudden shortages.
 In 1805, the only informative gazette of the colonial era spoke of a locust plague that cut down the farms of several provinces of the viceroyalty.
 The weekly describes the clouds of voracious insects: “suddenly, there was a noise like birds passing by at a great height.”
 The razed vines were the same ones brought by the priests.
-Called Creole in Cuyo, Chile, it was called País, and in the Mexican territory now known as California, it was the vine of the Mission or Mission Grape.
-In Cuyo, despite locusts, earthquakes, or hail, the Creole grape continued to conquer land and create wines drunk in Buenos Aires, Córdoba, and Tucumán.
+In Cuyo, despite locusts, earthquakes, or hail, the grapevines continued to conquer land and create wines drunk in Buenos Aires, Córdoba, and Tucumán.

 Wine also played an essential role in Argentine independence.
-It is that San Martín chose it as food and a source of energy for the grenadiers who crossed the Andes.
-According to the chronicles of the time, 113 mules were available to transport the same number of wine barrels, with the aim that each soldier had a bottle per day since they considered meat and wine as keys for the army can withstand the cold.
+San Martín chose it as food and a source of energy for the grenadiers who crossed the Andes.
+According to the chronicles of the time, 113 mules were available to transport the same number of wine barrels, with the aim that each soldier had a bottle per day since they considered meat and wine the keys for keeping the army able to withstand the cold of the mountains.

 Want to read more?
 Try out these books!